 Yes, but so is taking an airplane flight, climbing a ladder to change a light bulb, and driving your car to the grocery store.
 The vast majority of heart operations done in this country have excellent outcomes.
 As a surgeon, I don’t use the term “dangerous,” but instead I talk to my patients about “risks.”
 Virtually everything we do in life has risks, and heart surgery is no different.
 Generally, doctors advise a patient to have heart surgery when the risks of not having surgery are greater than the risks of having the surgery.
 The probability of a bad outcome with heart surgery is, to some extent, related to the complexity of the operation required.
 Most of the risk, however, is determined by the patient’s status going into the surgery.
 Does the patient have a lot of other chronic medical problems?
 Is the surgery an emergency?
 Is the patient elderly or frail?
 All of those factors, and others, are added together to determine the individual’s risk.
 If you are being considered for heart surgery, your surgeon should have a discussion with you about the risks and benefits of surgery, prior to the operation.

-- Q Is there a cure for medial calcific sclerosis?
+- Q What are the treatment options for medial calcific sclerosis?

-- Q What is the treatment for cerebral arteriosclerosis?
+- Q What are the treatment options for arteriosclerosis obliterans?

 - Q How can I care for someone with arteriosclerosis obliterans?